 · After this establishment period, apply one inch of water per week for the rest of the growing season.

 · There is no need to water if rainfall supplies the correct amount.

 · Glyphosate (click for sources) can be used to kill existing weeds one week before seeding.

 · Use a starter fertilizer at planting using the label rates.

 · Fertilize again in mid-November, using any brand turf fertilizer.

 · Fertilize again February, using any brand turf fertilizer.

 · Fertilize again mid-April, using any brand turf fertilizer.

 · Most Georgia soils benefit from garden lime.
-Apply 50 pounds per 1000 square feet, preferably a week before or after planting.
+A UGA soil test will tell you exactly what your soil needs.
+In the absence of a soil test report, apply 50 pounds per 1000 square feet, preferably a week before or after planting.